 Under the new NAR guidelines, sellers continue to not be bound by traditional structures that dictate the compensation offered to buyer’s agents; the settlement just makes this more clear.
 Historically, it was common practice for sellers to automatically offer a certain percentage of the sale price as commission to the buyer’s agent yet the power was always in the hands on the seller.
 However, with the new rules in place, sellers now have more assurance and more clarification that they have the authority to set these terms based on their preferences and the dynamics of the market.

-This shift means sellers can now negotiate the commission structure more freely, whether that involves offering a flat fee, a lower percentage, or even varying the commission based on the level of service provided by the buyer’s agent.
-This flexibility can lead to cost savings for sellers and a more tailored approach to managing the sale of their property.
+This shift means sellers now feel empowered to negotiate the commission structure more freely, whether that involves offering a flat fee, a lower percentage, or even varying the commission based on the level of service provided by the buyer’s agent.
+This flexibility can lead to cost savings for sellers but also have negative ramifications on their property listing depending on the price point.

 Why This Matters: Listing brokerages should not be limiting the ways that sellers wish to present their properties when it comes to compensation or sellers concessions.